waynetee/tp/docs/UserGuide.md

 * `edit property 1 ta/4rm ta/near mrt` Edits the tag list of the 1st property by adding two tags called "4rm" and "near mrt" if they are not already present in the original tag list.
 * `edit property 1 ta/4rm td/near mrt` Edits the tag list of the 1st property by adding a tag called "4rm" if it does not already exist in the original tag list and removing a tag called "near mrt" if it is present in the original tag list.
 * `edit property 1 ta/near MRT` Edits the tag list of the 1st property by adding a tag called `near mrt` if it does not already exist in the original tag list.
 Notice that the case of `MRT` is lowered to `mrt`.
+* `edit property 1 p/no phone --nvp` Edits the phone number of the 1st property to be `no phone`.

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
 The following example is invalid: